Bruxism

 What is Bruxism

-Bruxism is a medical word that refers to tooth grinding or clenching.
 This syndrome can develop unintentionally and is frequently associated with stress, anxiety, or sleep difficulties.
-People with bruxism may be unaware that they are grinding their teeth, especially if it occurs while sleeping.
-Bruxism can cause significant wear on teeth, resulting in dental issues such as tooth sensitivity, jaw discomfort, and headache.
-Correct diagnosis and therapy are critical for managing and mitigating the consequences of bruxism.
+People may be unaware that they are grinding their teeth, especially if it occurs while sleeping.
+Can cause significant wear on teeth, resulting in dental issues such as tooth sensitivity, jaw discomfort, and headache.
+Correct diagnosis and therapy are critical for managing and mitigating

 How long time takes of Bruxism Process